Who is Responsible for your Personal Data?

 Please note that exceptions apply to these rights.
-In particular, we may be obliged to further process your personal data in order to fulfil a contract, to protect our own legitimate interests, such as the assertion, exercise or defence of legal claims, or to comply with legal obligations.
-In these cases, we can or must therefore reject certain requests or comply with them only to a limited extent.
+In particular, we may be obliged to further process your personal data in order to fulfill a contract, to protect our own legitimate interests, such as the assertion, exercise or defense of legal claims, or to comply with legal obligations.
+In these cases, we can or must reject certain requests or comply with them only to a limited extent.

 Our Website links to third-party websites that are not operated or controlled by us.
 We are not responsible for whether and how these third parties comply with data protection laws.